Examples of Our Work

 This project is written entirely in the Zend Framework, and includes a powerful, responsive user interface and extensive reporting capabilities with in-line bar charts, pie charts and PDF generation.

-The application has an extensive permissions hierarchy, and makes use of remote web services (eg. Credit Safe).
-It can also work alongside existing platforms using (for example) Microsoft SQL Server.
+The application has an extensive permissions hierarchy, and makes use of remote web services (eg. Credit Safe) and integrate with other products (e.g. SalesForce).

 - Thorough unit test coverage and continuous integration via Jenkins.